 The artist creating forgeries for the gang.
-He is an Irishman with a thin build, that made a career out of selling forgeries of various artefacts.
-He is a very good artist, but as he did not get the recognition he wanted for his art, he decided to get back at the art world, and make lots of money through forgeries.
+He is an Irishman with a thin build and orange-red hair, who made a career out of selling forgeries of various artefacts.
+He is a very good artist, but as he did not get the recognition he wanted for his art, he decided to get back at the art world, and make lots of money by forgery.